-- 1. Research chemicals and processes to be used - 2.
+- 1. Research chemicals and processes to be used. - 2.
 Identify and evaluate all types of hazards involved.
 Some evaluations to consider: what are the hazards?
 What is the worst that can happen?
 What can be done to prevent that?
 What can be done to minimize each risk?
 What should be done if something goes wrong? - 3.
 Consider if additional hazards may be present, if scaling up - 4.
-Select controls to adequately lower the perceived risks, using the hierarchy of controls (starting with the most effective): - Eliminate hazardous substances and hazardous steps in the process (if possible) - Substitute with less-hazardous chemicals, smaller quantities, and safer processes

-- Implement engineering controls, such as local ventilation or remote controls - Implement administrative controls, such as an after-hours policy during exceptionally hazardous processes - As a last line of defense, assess PPE requirements - An assessment tool that can be used for additional guidance is available at www.ehs.washington.edu/resource/laboratory-personalprotective-equipment-ppe-hazard-assessment-guide-351.

-Additional information can be found in the document: Identifying and Evaluating Hazards in Research Laboratories: Guidelines Developed by the Hazards Identification and Evaluation Task Force of the American Chemical Society's Committee on Chemical Safety, 2013.
-Information can also be found on the EH&S website at:
+Select controls to adequately lower the perceived risks, using the hierarchy of controls (starting with the most effective): - Eliminate hazardous substances and hazardous steps in the process (if possible), - Substitute with less-hazardous chemicals, smaller quantities, and safer processes, - Implement engineering controls, such as local ventilation or remote controls, - Implement administrative controls, such as an after-hours policy during exceptionally hazardous processes - As a last line of defense, assess PPE requirements - Refer to our website for additional guidance on general PPE practices. - Additional information on hazard identification can be found in the document: Identifying and Evaluating Hazards in Research Laboratories: Guidelines Developed by the Hazards Identification and Evaluation Task Force of the American Chemical Society's Committee on Chemical Safety, 2013. - 5.
+Ensure emergency response situations have been addressed: